kubernetes-sigs/node-feature-discovery/README.md

 which is also the default when no `--sleep-interval` is specified.

 Feature discovery can alternatively be configured as a one-shot job.
 There is an example script in this repo that demonstrates how to deploy the job in the cluster.
+For this you need to have the NFD sources (or at least the `label-nodes.sh` script and the Job template spec) available locally:

 ```
 ./label-nodes.sh